disk91/helium-chirpstack-community/README.md

 - Ability to limit the number of device and tenant
 - Manage the device declaration / deactivation on helium router
 - Manage multi-tenant chirpstack environment

-- TODO - Manage payment with stripe
+- Manage stripe payments to get DCs
+- Manage DC transfer between payments
+- Manage Service Request between customer and admin
+- Manage Communication to users
-- ...
+- Manage Invoice generation

 #### MVP1 - terminated
 The MVP1 aim to support the backend device management to support the self hosting situation.
 It allows to detect device